BrianLitwin/Operating-Systems-Three-Easy-Pieces/4-Processes.md

 modern systems, flash-based SSDs) in some kind of executable format;
 thus, the process of loading a program and static data into memory requires the OS to read those bytes from disk and place them in memory.

+Once the code and static data are loaded into memory, there are a few other things the OS needs to do before running the process.
+Some memory must be allocated for the program’s run-time stack (or just stack).
+As you should likely already know, C programs use the stack for local variables, function parameters, and return addresses; the OS allocates this memory and gives it to the process.
+The OS will also likely initialize the stack with arguments; specifically, it will fill in the parameters to the main() function, i.e., argc and the argv array.

+The OS may also allocate some memory for the program’s heap.
+In C programs, the heap is used for explicitly requested dynamically-allocated data; programs request such space by calling malloc() and free it explicitly by calling free().
+The heap is needed for data structures such as linked lists, hash tables, trees, and other interesting data structures.
+The heap will be small at first; as the program runs, and requests more memory via the malloc() library API, the OS may get involved and allocate more memory to the process to help satisfy such calls.
+The OS will also do some other initialization tasks, particularly as related to input/output (I/O).
+For example, in UNIX systems, each process by default has three open file descriptors, for standard input, output, and error; these descriptors let programs easily read input from the terminal and print output to the screen.
+By loading the code and static data into memory, by creating and initializing a stack, and by doing other work as related to I/O setup, the OS has now (finally) set the stage for program execution.
+It thus has one last
+task: to start the program running at the entry point, namely main().
+By jumping to the main() routine (through a specialized mechanism that we will discuss next chapter), the OS transfers control of the CPU to the newly-created process, and thus the program begins its execution.

+**Process States**

+A process can be running, ready, or blocked.
+A common example of being blocked: when a process initiates an I/O request to a disk, it becomes blocked and thus some other process can use the processor.

+Being moved from ready to running means the process has been scheduled; being moved from running to ready means the process has been descheduled.
+Once a process has become blocked (e.g., by initiating an
+I/O operation), the OS will keep it as such until some event occurs (e.g., I/O completion); at that point, the process moves to the ready state again (and potentially immediately to running again, if the OS so decides).